LispEngineer/ksoloti_raw_1/README.md

   * Click `Start Programming`
   * It will lose connection after you click it and your code will be running

+## Via SWD

+* See `Debugging` below
+* Just use an ST-LINK and connect the 5 wires for SWD
+* Note that the SWD power does *not* power the Ksoloti

+To use a Nucleo board for this purpose, see UM1974 Rev 10 page 19 section 6.3.4.

 # STM32 IOC